 Fraud and data theft hurt customer loyalty

-It is not enough to manage customer information processes well and to support business processes with flawless communication practices.
-The results of the research show that the security element continues to play a decisive role in the brand preference of customers in the automotive sector.
-To the question haber Would you prefer the same brand if there were reports of fraud or data theft related to the car brand you are using?%, 59% of the users answered “no”.
-The percentage of people who have experienced security problems in the last year was recorded as 5%.
+In our age, of course, it is not enough to manage customer information processes well and to support business processes with flawless communication practices.
+The research results revealed that the safety factor continues to play a determining role in customers' brand preference in the automotive industry.
+"If there is a news about fraud or data theft about the car brand you use, would you prefer the same brand again?"
+59% of the users answered “no” to the question.
+The rate of those who experienced security problems in the last year was recorded as 5%.

 Customers prefer to communicate with people over the phone